DigitalTibetan/DigitalTibetan/main.md

 # Digital Tibetan

-Welcome to the DigitalTibetan v3.0
+Welcome to the Digital Tibetan v3.0

 ```{warning}
 The Project is in a very early stage.